nruemmele/serene-benchmark/README.md

 ### Run
 There are three different approaches for semantic typing which can be currently evaluated in this project:

-1. DSL (domain-independent semantic labeller)
+1. DSL: domain-independent semantic labeller
-2. DINT (relational data integrator)
+2. DINT: relational data integrator
-3. NNet (deep neural nets)
+3. NNet: deep neural nets MLP and CNN.
+ Additionally, there is an implementation of a random forest using scikit.

 For NNetModel, allowed model types are: 'cnn@charseq' (CNN on character sequences), 'mlp@charfreq' (MLP on character freqs + entropy), 'rf@charfreq' (RF on character freqs + entropy)
 'rf@charfreq' uses scikit implementation of random forests while DINT uses Spark mllib.